Date/Time

 About This Walk

 I am David A. Rosen, a Boston Seaport–based photographer and author of IMAGE FRONTIERS.
-From my home base overlooking the harbor, I explore and document the city’s changing waterfront, lead photowalks throughout Boston, and share images and stories that connect architecture, people, and place.
-My work combines Street, Cityscapes, and fine-art photography with community engagement, encouraging others to see familiar streets and skylines in new ways.
+From my home base overlooking the harbor, I explore and document the city’s changing waterfront, lead photowalks throughout Boston, and share images and stories that connect architecture, people, place and creativity.

 View the walking route on Google Maps here: 👉